The Animal Adoption Center is dedicated to saving the lives of homeless animals through rescue, adoption, education and spay/neuter.

 Our mission is to provide abused, neglected and unwanted horses a safe and psychologically nurturing environment.
 Our goal is to rehabilitate and then train them so they can be placed in a loving forever home.

-Since we began in 2008 we have placed almost 200 horses in loving homes.
-We are an all-volunteer charitable organization.
+Since we began in 2008 we have placed almost 300 horses in loving homes.
+We are an all-volunteer charitable organization, 501(c)(3).
 No one receives a salary.
 All donations go directly to the care of the horses.
-As of September, 2017, we have 31 horses in our care.
+At any given time we have almost 30 horses in our care.
 It takes a lot of time and money to care for that many horses.

 Providing financial and logistical support to local law enforcement for the police dogs and their dedicated handlers of the Teton County Sheriff's Office and Jackson Police Department.

 Jackson Hole Police K9 Auxiliary was borne out of our desire to provide a consistent and sustainable revenue stream to address the Teton County Sheriff's Office and Jackson Police Department's police K9 units' financial needs now and in the future.
 This includes acquisition and training of both dog and handler, as well as supplies, vet bills and annual re-certification.

 PAWS of Jackson Hole's mission is to serve as a community resource to prevent pet homelessness, to protect pets from harm and suffering, and to promote responsible ownership.

 We provide our services in Teton County, WY, Teton Valley, ID, and Star Valley, WY.
 Our strategy is to advance comprehensive community solutions that meet the needs of companion animals throughout their lives.
 We focus first on activities that prevent pet overpopulation, support pets in shelters, and help pet families in need.